Beautiful, isn’t it.

 EDI’s founder, Steve Koppel, has drawn on his own experience of using photography to light a path through family health problems.
 His mission is to introduce the app to patients, and carers, through workshops at healthcare centres across America.
 Through these workshops, he is striving to help vulnerable people illuminate their darkest moments, giving them a means to express their emotions in a way they can’t with words.

 The MyMoments app has already helped scores of people suffering from terminal illnesses illustrate their innermost feelings.
 It’s provided a creative sanctuary for people dealing with abuse, family bereavements, and homelessness.
-It’s given people suffering chronic mental health problems, and war veterans scarred by their battlefield experiences, a glimpse of a sunnier future.
+It’s given people suffering chronic mental health problems, and war veterans scarred by battlefield experiences, a glimpse of a sunnier future.
 And it’s provided respite for those healthcare staffers, and family members, who help these people live with their pain.

 Giving Light to a Vision

 When Steve approached Mobile Jazz, he told us he wanted a slimmed-down version of established photo editing apps, which would be accessible to everyone and yet allow them to produce genuinely unique, powerful images.
-He wanted an app which could do justice to its users’ emotions – like the fierce determination which inspired one young woman battling an eating disorder to create this:
+He wanted an app which would do justice to its users’ emotions – like the fierce determination which inspired one young woman battling an eating disorder to create this:

 Working closely with Steve, we built an iOS app which could be mastered within a couple of minutes – a tough challenge considering the power the application required.
 Users would be able to choose from a repository of images, carefully selected to represent growth, hardship and the journey of life.
 Or, if they preferred, they could upload their own.
 The in-built editing suite allowed them to transform the image completely with graphics and color bursts, and add their own slogans to explain their vision.